nootr/cheator-completor/klaverjassen.md

 The three desired cards should now be on top.

 14) Under-cut about three quarters of the deck
-15) In-jog running 6
+15) Run six
-16) Out-jog
+16) In-jog
 17) Shuffle off

-18) Under-cut to out-jog, forming break at in-jog
+18) Under-cut to in-jog
-19) In-jog
+19) In-jog running nine
-20) Throw
+20) Shuffle off

-21) Run 3
+21) Under-cut to in-jog
 22) Shuffle off

-23) Under-cut to in-jog
-24) Shuffle off

 Deal 3-2-3 and have fun.